Beaufort Medical Malpractice Lawyer

 As adults, we accept that sometimes a person who is sick or injured will not get well despite the best medical care.
 We even recognize that harmful medical mistakes can and do occur.
 However, at the same time, patients and their loved ones have a legal right to expect medical professionals to provide an accepted standard of care at all times.

-If you or a loved one has suffered a significantly adverse outcome from medical treatment, you are correct to question whether the medical practitioner(s) involved deviated from the accepted standard of care.
-For a reliable answer, you will need an investigation by experienced Beafort medical malpractice lawyer working with qualified, independent medical professionals.
+If you or a loved one has suffered a significant adverse outcome from medical treatment, you are correct to question whether the medical practitioner(s) involved deviated from the accepted standard of care.
+For a reliable answer, you will need an investigation by an experienced Beaufort medical malpractice lawyer working with qualified, independent medical professionals.

 At Schiller & Hamilton, our respected Beaufort personal injury attorneys have extensive experience investigating medical errors and pursuing claims arising from doctor errors for deserving patients and their families.

-In Beaufort, a successful medical malpractice lawsuit relies on facts that establish:
+A successful medical negligence lawsuit relies on facts that establish:

 - There was a relationship between the medical professional and the patient, giving rise to a duty of care to the patient.